-A man needing money agrees to impersonate a non-existent person who said he'd be committing suicide as a protest, and a political movement begins.
+A penniless drifter (Gary Cooper) is recruited by an ambitious columnist (Barbara Stanwyck) to impersonate a non-existent person who said he'd be committing suicide as a protest, and a social movement begins.

-As a parting shot, fired reporter Ann Mitchell prints a fake letter from unemployed "John Doe," who threatens suicide in protest of social ills.
-The paper is forced to rehire Ann and hires John Willoughby to impersonate "Doe."
-Ann and her bosses cynically milk the story for all it's worth, until the made-up "John Doe" philosophy starts a whole political movement.
+As a parting shot, fired reporter Ann Mitchell (Barbara Stanwyck) prints a fake letter from unemployed "John Doe," who threatens suicide in protest of social ills.
+The paper is forced to rehire Ann and hires John Willoughby (Gary Cooper) to impersonate "Doe."
+Ann and her bosses cynically milk the story for all it's worth, until the made-up "John Doe" philosophy starts a whole social movement.
 At last everyone, even Ann, takes her creation seriously...but publisher D.B.
-Norton has a secret plan.
+Norton (Edward Arnold) has a secret plan.

-A down-on-his-luck homeless man is hired by a major newspaper to be the voice behind a fictional protest letter about society's ills and in the process a nationwide political movement is begun that culminates with the threat of a leap from the roof of City Hall on a cold Christmas Eve night.
+A down-on-his-luck homeless man (Gary Cooper) is hired by a major newspaper to be the voice behind a fictional protest letter about society's ills and in the process a nationwide social movement is begun that culminates with the threat of a leap from the roof of City Hall on a cold Christmas Eve night.

-Columnist Ann Mitchell has just been made redundant by her newspaper.
+Columnist Ann Mitchell (Barbara Stanwyck) has just been made redundant by her newspaper.
 She has one more column to write and in a fit of pique her final column is a fake letter from a John Doe, saying that, due to the state of society, he intends committing suicide on Christmas Eve.
 The column sparks an immediate backlash, with local politicians claiming it is a hoax letter aimed at them.
 With the publicity, Ms Mitchell sees an opportunity and convinces the newspaper to take her back, turning the John Doe story into a series of articles.
-To convince the public that John Doe is real she finds a down-and-out drifter to play him.
-The owner of the newspaper, media tycoon DB Norton, gets behind the idea, resulting in John Doe becoming a household name and starting a social revolution.
+To convince the public that John Doe is real, she finds a down-and-out drifter (Gary Cooper) to play him.
+The owner of the newspaper, media tycoon DB Norton (Edward Arnold), gets behind the idea, resulting in John Doe becoming a household name and starting a social revolution.

-Mad with anger for having to compose one last article after being fired, the calculating columnist, Anne Mitchell, pens a flaming but utterly fictitious letter by the fictional author, "John Doe", who protests against the world's perpetual injustices.
-Threatening to commit suicide on Christmas Eve, John's desperate manifesto strikes a chord with an army of captivated readers all over America, and as a result, the newspaper decides to embody the ultimatum's spirit in the person of the down-at-the-heels vagabond and former pitcher, Long John Willoughby--the nation's next-door hero.
+Mad with anger for having to compose one last article after being fired, the calculating columnist, Anne Mitchell (Barbara Stanwyck), pens a flaming but utterly fictitious letter by the fictional author, "John Doe", who protests against the world's perpetual injustices.
+Threatening to commit suicide on Christmas Eve, John's desperate manifesto strikes a chord with an army of captivated readers all over America, and as a result, the newspaper decides to embody the ultimatum's spirit in the person of the down-at-the-heels vagabond and former pitcher, Long John Willoughby (Gary Cooper)--the nation's next-door hero.
 Now, as Ann's creation and the unstoppable "John Doe Movement" take the country by surprise, artful manipulation, rampant corruption, and above all, corporate greed, threaten to put a premature end to the noble idea.
 Will the world ever find out the truth?

-- When reporter ANN MITCHELL is laid off by managing editor HENRY CONNELL because of streamlining, she begs to stay on since she's supporting her MOTHER and TWO SISTERS, but it's no use.
+- When reporter ANN MITCHELL (Barbara Stanwyck) is laid off by managing editor HENRY CONNELL (James Gleason) because of streamlining, she begs to stay on since she's supporting her MOTHER (Spring Byington) and TWO SISTERS (Tina Thayer and Carlotta Jelm), but it's no use.
 Angry, she gathers up her belongings but then, as a parting shot, types up a fake letter from "John Doe" stating that he's so downtrodden by the unfairness of things that he intends jumping off the building on Christmas Eve.

 The paper prints the letter and it causes a sensation.
 Everyone relates to and wants to help John Doe.
 Connell, desperate to get hold of the original letter is shocked when Ann tells him there was no letter.
 Connell, angry, is ready to print a retraction but Ann suggests that they hire a "fake John Doe" to embody the pathos of the letter.
 She gets her job back along with a lucrative fee and contract.

-Several desperate MEN line up claming to have written the letter, so Ann and Connell must now pick the one.
-When handsome JOHN WILLOUGHBY walks in, Ann's clearly smitten.
-A likeable, quiet baseball player who's fallen on bad times, John's the one who will become "John Doe."
+Several desperate MEN line up claiming to have written the letter, so Ann and Connell must now pick the one.
+When handsome JOHN WILLOUGHBY (Gary Cooper) walks in, Ann's clearly smitten.
+A likable, quiet baseball pitcher who's fallen on bad times, John's the one who will become "John Doe."
 Although he seems too honest to lie, Ann believes he's desperate enough.
 They create a fake letter, put him up at a fancy hotel with bodyguards, making him sign an agreement.
-Also in tow (much to Connell's chagrin) is THE COLONEL, a confirmed vagabond, distrustful of society, who warns John that he's falling into a trap of privilege.
+Also in tow (much to Connell's chagrin) is THE COLONEL (Walter Brennan), a confirmed vagabond, distrustful of society, who warns John that he's falling into a trap of privilege.

-Nonetheless, John reads his first manufactured upbeat speech, written by Ann to a packed house.
+Nonetheless, John reads his first manufactured upbeat speech, written by Ann, to a packed house.
 Ann coaches him to be sincere, suggesting that she's fallen in love with John Doe.
-The speech, broadcast on the radio, stirs the people with its "love thy neighbor"-style message.
+The speech, broadcast on the radio, stirs the people with its "love-thy-neighbor" style message.
 CROWDS love him but John can't get away fast enough.
-He and the Colonel resort to the boxcars and flee.
+He and the Colonel retreat to riding the rails in a boxcar and flee.
 B. D. Norton, thinking he was great, wants him located.